dechamps/RudeWindowFixer/README.md

 ## How RudeWindowFixer works

-The logic in RudeWindowFixer is quite trivial.
 RudeWindowFixer listens to the same [shell hook messages][] as the Rude Window Manager.
 When an event is received, RudeWindowFixer sets a timer for a fixed amount of time (currently 50 milliseconds).
+When the timer elapses, RudeWindowFixer does two things:

+1. It goes through every [visible][] window, looking for transparent windows.
+   - Currently, a window is considered transparent if it has the `WS_EX_LAYERED` as well as `WS_EX_TRANSPARENT` or `WS_EX_NOACTIVATE` [extended window styles][extended window style].
+   - If a transparent window is found, RudeWindowFixer will ensure it is *not* included in the Rude Windows Manager's set of full screen windows.
+     - It does this by adding a "magic" undocumented [window property][] (`"NonRudeHWND"`) that the Rude Window Manager is known to look for.
+     - It also sends a "full screen exit" message to the Rude Window Manager just in case the window was already in the set.
-When the timer elapses, RudeWindowFixer forces the Rude Window Manager to run again by sending a message that it is known to listen for.
-That's it.
+2. It forces the Rude Window Manager to recalculate rudeness state again by sending it a dummy message.

+The above approach tackles the problem from two angles at the same time:
+RudeWindowFixer tries to ensure transparent windows are never treated as full screen windows, while attempting to mitigate `WM_WINDOWPOSCHANGING` race conditions by "poking" the Rude Window Manager again after some amount of time has elapsed.

-The idea is that 50 ms should be more than enough time for the activated window to finish processing the `WM_WINDOWPOSCHANGING` message.
+The 50 ms timer interval should be more than enough time for the activated window to finish processing the `WM_WINDOWPOSCHANGING` message.
 (For example, Firefox takes less than ~20 ms.) Therefore, by the time the Rude Window Manager is forced to run a second time, the window should have settled unto its final position, and the Rude Window Manager should therefore be able to determine the correct top window.